TodePond/SandPond/README.md

 2. Add your TodeSplat function or file to `index.html` in the same place as the other elements.

 ## To-Do
+* Invert how axes work to match T2Tile project.
+* Implement a symmetry option that transforms a rule to all symmetries, instead of just choosing one randomly.
 * Clean up TodeSplat syntax.
 * Reduce scope of Atom object.
 * Reduce scope of World object.